eduardc77/Escaping-Combine-Async-Example/README.md

 ## Features:
 - Pull to refresh

-- Open Image Detail.
+- Open Image Detail

-- Zooming and panning the image.
+- Zooming and panning the image

-- Haptic feedback.
+- Haptic feedback